-Many stamp collectors spend a lot of time and money over the years going to the post office and buying new stamps.
-They put them on clean white blank envelopes and send them away for a first-day-of-issue cancellation.
+Many stamp collectors spend a lot of time and money going to the post office and buying new stamps.
 This is common with first-day-of-issue stamps.
+They get them, put them on clean white blank envelopes, and send them away for a first-day-of-issue cancellation.
+These are called first-day covers (FDC) and, traditionally, have been all the rage in the stamp collecting business.

-Overall cachets covering all or most of the envelope have become popular.
-These include the artist hand-painted covers which usually command a premium over such mass-produced fare as that marketed by Artcraft, Artmaster, Fleetwood, and other popular brands.
+Overall, cachets covering all or most of the envelope have become popular.
+The cachet trend began in the early 1900s and is reminiscent of 19th-century advertising design.
+Hand-painted artist covers usually command a premium over mass-produced cachets, such as those marketed by Artcraft, Artmaster, Fleetwood, and other popular brands.

-For those who want to learn more about the ins and outs of FDC collecting there is no better resource than the American First Day Cover Society (AFDCS).
+To learn more about the ins and outs of first-day collecting, a great resource is the American First Day Cover Society.